Learn more about the status of active WaterSMART Initiative (WSI) priority area funding projects.

 Priority Area Extent in Acres: 5,997

-The King Hill Irrigation District in Elmore County, ID participated in the Idaho Water Resource Board’s project funded by Reclamation WaterSMART program by installing four flow meters for measuring irrigation water diversions according to their water rights and found a 35 percent loss of water delivered from actual amounts pumped.
+The King Hill Irrigation District in Elmore County, Idaho participated in the Idaho Water Resource Board’s project funded by a Reclamation WaterSMART program grant.
+The project installed four flow meters for measuring irrigation water diversions according to their water rights and found a 35 percent loss of water delivered from actual amounts pumped.
 With additional NRCS assistance, pumping plants will be installed along the Snake River to facilitate the installation of conveyance pipeline needed to eliminate current dirt ditches.
 An estimated 18,733 acre-feet/year of conserved water will remain in the Snake River channel, benefitting up and downstream users as well as sustaining critical habitat for the endangered salmonid fish species in the Snake and Columbia River basins.
 In addition to the water saving and drought resilience benefits, EQIP funding is also expected to save energy and costs from reduced pumping, reduce sediment loads, and lower maintenance costs.

 Name: Twin Falls Clover Irrigation Area